 ~1/4 of a red onion, sliced

-2 tortillas (I used shrak, made over an inverted cast iron skillet but that’s for another post perhaps)
+2 tortillas (I used shrak, made over an inverted cast iron skillet, in the photos but that’s for another post perhaps)

-In a medium sized bowl, rehydrate the soy curls in the vegan chicken broth and set aside.
-In another bowl, stir together the olive oil, soy sauce, liquid smoke paprika, maple, cumin, shawarma spices and pepper until well combined.
-Over the sink, squeeze the excess broth from the soy curls then toss into the spice paste mixture.
+In a medium sized bowl, rehydrate the soy curls in warm water.
+After about 10 minutes, strain and squeeze out all the water to get the bean-y flavor out.
+While the soy curls sit in the strainer, stir together the vegan chicken broth, olive oil, soy sauce, liquid smoke paprika, maple, cumin, shawarma spices and pepper until well combined in the original bowl, then add the soy curls and toss until well coated.
 On a parchment lined baking sheet, roast the soy curls for about 15 minutes, or until slightly crispy and the spice paste has been well absorbed.

 Divide the soy curls, kale, pickles, red onion and roasted red peppers between the two tortillas.
 Drizzle with tahini and the sambal oelek/chilli paste.
 Serve alongside extra tahina for dipping.